daytonn/architecture-js/README.md

 Any files in these three directories would be compiled into the build directory, including their requirements.

 ### build_dir
-The `build_dir` is where all your source files will be compiled.
+The `build_dir` is where all source files will be compiled.

 ### asset_root
 The `asset_root` is where stylesheet and image assets will be installed by the `//= provide` directive.
 By default the `asset_root` is the project root.
 Stylesheets and images will be placed in css and images directories respectively.